-FullStory surfaces what we call frustration signals—moments captured in sessions recorded on your website that, though painful to watch during replay, teach you something insightful about the user experience with your product.
+FullStory surfaces what we call frustration signals—moments captured in sessions recorded on your website or mobile app that, though painful to watch during replay, teach you something insightful about the user experience with your product.

 Rage Clicks, Dead Clicks, Error Clicks, and Thrashed Cursor are the primary frustration signals captured in session replay.